jamadera28/catsay/README.md

 All ASCII cats were obtained from https://www.asciiart.eu/animals/cats

 ## How to Install
-Using GCC on the command line in Linux and Mac, build the program with `gcc -o catsay catsay.c`
+On the command line in Linux and Mac, build the program with `gcc -o catsay catsay.c`

 ## Usage
 Pass text to the program using any standard input method and the program with output that text in a speech bubble being spoken by one of three ASCII cats picked at random